DeepakRattan/JetpackTipApp/README.md

 # JetpackTipApp
-Demonstration of Tip App using JetPack Compose
+Demonstration of Tip Calculator App using JetPack Compose